Oconomowoc High School: Baseball

 The Raccoons have been a successful baseball program since the 1900s.
 The baseball program has won conference 25 times, including 14 trips to the state tournament.
 William Martin led Oconomowoc to their first state championship in 1959.
 They defeated Tomahawk 10–0, Monona Grove 7–3, and Fond du Lac 2–1 to win the title.
 Pat Neary took over varsity baseball in 1984 and picked up where Martin left off.
 The Raccoons were conference champions in 1984, 1985, and 1986.
 They were state runners-up in 1991 and 1996.
 Neary coached Oconomowoc baseball for 41 years (2 as freshman, 12 as junior varsity and 27 as varsity).
 He held a varsity record of 339–230.
 Neary was inducted into the Wisconsin Baseball Coaches Hall of Fame in 2007.
 He retired after the 2010 season.
-Arno Kirchewitz became Neary's successor in 2011.
+Arno Kirchewitz became Neary's successor in 2011 and retired in 2022.
+Former rival Arrowhead High School coach Vincent Mancuso took over as head coach in 2022 and is currently remaining at the head position.
 Notable players to come out of Oconomowoc include J.T.
-Bruett, Sean Smith, Pete Schlosser, Andy Neary, Luke Nelson, Logan Wonn, and Zach Clayton.
+Bruett, Sean Smith, Pete Schlosser, Bob Anderson, Andy Neary, Luke Nelson, Logan Wonn, Zach Clayton, and Ryan Brennecke.